A semi-implantable hearing device may be recommended if there is a medical reason that you cannot wear a conventional ‘behind-the-ear’ hearing aid.

-- Bone-anchored hearing devices (commonly known as BAHAs).
+- Bone Conduction Hearing Devices (commonly known as BAHAs).
 These are specialist hearing aids which are fixed directly to the bone behind the ear or worn attached to a headband.

 - Wireless CROS hearing aids.
 The CROS is the ‘Contralateral Routing Of Sound’ and picks up sounds with a microphone behind the ear which is not working.
 It then transmits the sound to a hearing aid in the better-hearing ear.